jonwithers/turkish-song-nlp/Journal.md

 Notes on the project

 ====================
+## July 11, 2018
+- Thanks to Spark, I have a decent classifier now.
+I can report more than 60% areaUnderROC for distinguishing between the two classes.
+- Hierarchical clustering in Python produces a good dendrogram that can be used to figure out how many clusters I need.
+I have a pretty good idea of what the big separation in the data might be.
+- I need to clarify the data pipeline:
+  - Scraping:
+    - Start with lyrics_scraper.py to get the lyrics
+    - Get year data from spotify_scraper.py
+    - Produces files all_lyrics_scraped_20180625-155423.csv and lyrics_with_spotify.csv
+    - Combine these in Notebook 01 to produce master_data_20180626.csv
+  - Cleaning:
+    - Cleaning functions gathered in post_scraping_text_processing.py
+    - Functions developed and implemented in Notebook 02
+    - train_test_split.py produces a new train and test set with target column
+  - EDA:
+    - Notebook 03 produces charts and graphs
+    - Feature engineering in Notebook 04 uses the output of train_test_split.py
+  - Modeling:
+    - Supervised learning models in Scala html files
+    - Unsupervised learning in Notebook 05.

 ## July 9, 2018
 - Multinomial Naive Bayes models for barely processed data isn't very performant, essentially returning the baseline.
 - Ward clustering on barely processed data is also not very performant, with difficult to interpret clusters.